javacook/proxifier/README.md

 The proxy objects propergate the mapping to the source objects so that you can / should continue to work with the original objects (here e.g. <code>dog</code> and <code>hund</code>)

+#### Excepted properties
+In certain cases not every getter (resp setter) needs to be invoked during the mapping.
+Getters (resp setters) which should not be checked can be specified as a list of getters (resp setters) or properties:

+    // Exclude some attributes from the safty check:
+    Proxifier.assertAllGettersInvoked(hundPx, "getRasse", "gewicht");

-### Enable / disable
+#### Enable / disable
-The Proxification can be disabled (it is enabled by default) globaly by setting
+Obviousely, the proxification costs additional time.
+To avoid this the proxification can be disabled (it is enabled by default) globaly by setting

     Proxifier.enabled = false;